 Plus you'll discover a few ideas on how to motivate yourself to walk each and every day.
 (And if you're looking for additional tools to lose weight and maximize your exercise, then check out these 11 apps that will help you plan out healthy meals.)

 A journey of a thousand miles begins with a single step.
 So let's take the first one…

-The Benefits of a Daily Walking Habit:
+The Benefits of Walking Daily